 - Provide support to frontline health workers and first responders: Many health workers are not able to stay at home and are working around the clock, so take on tasks that they don’t have time to do as an expression of gratitude.

-- Assist in local fundraising efforts: Look into options that provide much-needed supplies to families, such as Amazon Wish Lists, as well as the work of your local community and volunteer organizations.
+- Assist in local or online fundraising efforts.
+Look into options that provide much-needed supplies to families, such as Amazon Wish Lists, as well as the work of your local community and volunteer organizations.
 You can also fundraise for children or donate your birthday to support children in need around the world.

 - Stay informed and stay calm: Only share information from credible sources like your state department of health or the CDC.
 Remember, when you stay calm, others will follow.

 - Be prepared for hurricane season.
 The 2021 hurricane season brings additional challenges this year due to the COVID-19 pandemic.
 It's important to understand how your community will respond if disaster strikes and adhere to guidance.
 Stay prepared by monitoring the weather, packing emergency supplies and planning an evacuation route.

 - Take care of yourself and others: Practice patience, kindness and mindfulness.
 Encourage others to do the same!